AmazingDD/FedLEC/README.md

 ## Parameter Settings

-The paper introduce two types of label skews in federated SNN learning.
+The paper introduces two types of label skews in federated SNN learning.

 - Distribution-based Label Skew $p\sim Dir(a)$

     Try `-partition=noniid-c-dir -alpha=a`, where $a \in (0, 1)$ to control the skewness of Dirichlet sampling for labels.

-- Quantity-based Label Skew $\#cnum=c$
+- Quantity-based Label Skew \# $cnum=c$

     Try `-partition=noniid-cnum-c`, where $c$ represents the number of label types that one data shard could include

-For the other arguments descriptions, please reach the apppendix in our paper or find them in `main.py`.
+For the descriptions of the other arguments, please refer to the appendix in our paper or find them in `main.py`.

 ## Cite